sayolove/ngu-guide/src/content/docs/en/chapters/chapter-2.md

 - Can be handy in the future:
     - Amulet of Sunshine, Sparkles and Gore (strong em pow)
     - Dragon Wings (gold/m cap)
-- Can be useful now for specials, replace next chat:
+- Can be useful now for specials, replace next chapter:
-    - Office Hat
     - Office Shoes
     - Gaudy Shirt
     - Gaudy Pants